cliburn/sta-663-2015-old/index.md

 * Grammar of graphics with ggplot and bokeh
 * Animation - Metropolis, Gibbs and Hamiltonian sampling

-**Possible Exercise**: Load a dataset into a DataFrame and use joins and the split-apply-combine pattern to answer some quesiotns.
+**Sample Exercise**: Load a dataset into a DataFrame and use joins and the split-apply-combine pattern to answer some quesiotns.

-**Possible Exercise**: Plot and annotate the given dataset to illustrate its key features.
+**Sample Exercise**: Plot and annotate the given dataset to illustrate its key features.

 ### Unit 4: Efficient statistical routines (50%)
-* Program complexiity and Big $\mathcal{O}$ notation
+* Program complexity and Big $\mathcal{O}$ notation
 * Classic data structures (arrays, dictionaries, disjoint sets, trees, priority queues)
-* Classic algorithms (divide-and-conquer, hasing, recursion, search, sort, graph algorithms)
+* Classic algorithms (divide-and-conquer, hashing, recursion, search, sort, graph algorithms)
 * Broadcasting and vectorization in numpy and pandas
 * Functional programming (motivation, apply, map, filter, reduce, comprehensions, recursion, partial application)
 * Representation of numbers and linear algebra